zfzackfrost/ask-yn/README.md

 ### With Default Argument

-With a default argument, the program will use it when not input is provided.
+With a default argument, the program will use it when no input is provided.

 ```sh
 if ask-yn "Do a task?" -d n; then